 Combining Technique and Artistry

 Any great actor must have a combination of these two things.
 They must have a technique, a system of which to work on their craft and make intelligent and meaningful decisions behind what they do.
-They must also bring their own self to the role, their own perspective, ideas, and voice.

-Sometimes, when we’re practicing a craft, it can be really easy to get caught up in just doing technique.
-Sometimes we follow the steps, a to-do list, without ever considering our artistic and creative side.
-Have you ever found yourself, analysing a script, making decisions about movement or creating a backstory without every considering what you want to say or how it makes you feel?
+Have you ever found yourself, analysing a script, making decisions about movement or creating a backstory without ever considering what you want to say or how it makes you feel?

-On the other hand, sometimes we focus so much on our dedication the part that we lost all sense of technique.
 Perhaps you’ve found yourself so wrapped up in the emotions of a part it was hard to control your performance.
-Perhaps you find technique boring so you only make imaginative decisions based off how you feel.
+Perhaps you find technique boring so you only make imaginative decisions based on how you feel.

 One of these ways leads to wooden and uninspiring performances.
 The other leads to vague, self-absorbed and sometimes even dangerous performances.
 We don’t want either of those.

 To be great actors we must find a balance between both, and always include each in every role we play.
+This balance is crucial in building a character and mastering the art of character acting.

 Key take aways from Acting: The Basics by Bella Merlin

-This may be called Acting: The Basics, however it feels very far from the basics as we may think of it – as a place to start for beginners.
+This may be called “Acting: The Basics,” however it feels very far from the basics as we may think of it – as a place to start for beginners.
+It delves into complex concepts such as Jacques Lecoq techniques and the importance of physicality in drama.

 This is certainly a fantastic place for beginners to start, so if you’re interested in acting then make sure to pick up a copy.

-However, there is lots to learn here for advanced actors too.
-“Basics” here doesn’t seem to refer to beginners steps but to the fundamental concepts and tools for acting.
 It can be helpful to remind ourselves of the fundamentals sometimes.
 It can be easier than you’d think to forget them the further on your acting journey you go!

 Not only that, but this can be a great way for more advanced actors to read more about practitioners they may not have worked much with yet and find new fields of study to answer their questions and improve their work.